behu-kea/ITA23-2-sem/applikationsudvikling/14-testing.md

 You have to write some ui tests that test the following:

+- Clicking on a note in the overview will take you to the right note
 - When creating a new note that note will show up in the overview
 - When searching for a note the correct notes will be shown in the overview
-- Changing a note will change it in the overview
+- Deleting a node will delete it from the overview

 ## Tværfagligt projekt

-Lav nogle unit tests og nogle UI tests for jeres app
+Lav nogle UI tests for jeres app